 The South Indian dishes are known for having low calories.
 The traditional South Indian food is mainly rice-based.
 Coconut is widely used in preparation of the food and is also served as a chutney (sauce) along with the famous idli(rice cakes), dosa, vada, and uppam.
 In Kerela, food is served on a large banana leaf.

 Gujarat is the only dry state in India but foreigners can obtain liquor permits.

 Water from the tap is not purified for drinking in India.
 So, to be safe use your bottle of mineral water and check the seal of the bottled water if it’s intact.

-Avoid eating salads and cut fruits sold by the roadside vendors, small restaurants.
+Avoid eating salads and cut fruits sold by roadside vendors and small restaurants.